Irish Research Council Postgraduate Scholarships

 If you do not find the answer to your query in the call documentation, you should contact the research office in your proposed institution which will provide information and clarification on the call.
 Research offices can send any queries they are unable to clarify to email@example.com.

-To ensure UCC endorsement of your application, and to gain access to all applicant supports including a detailed Help-Pack and a recorded information session, please notify the UCC Research Support Services (RSS) of your intent to apply for this call ASAP by emailing Patricia Deasy (firstname.lastname@example.org).
+To ensure UCC endorsement of your application, and to gain access to all applicant supports including a detailed Help-Pack, please notify the UCC Research Support Services (RSS) of your intent to apply for this call ASAP by emailing Patricia Deasy (firstname.lastname@example.org).

 **Important** - IRC Eligibility Quiz: